 If there is no indication from the customer that the ticket has been assigned, discontinue this process.

-If the customer says that he or she is not sure if the ticket is assigned and indicates that it might be assigned, you will need to contact the TTW's central office program specialist for verification.
+If the customer says that he or she is not sure if the ticket is assigned and indicates that it might be assigned, you will need to contact the State Office Program Specialist for Federal Planning, SSA, and Ticket to Work for verification.

 If the customer has assigned his or her ticket to an EN and is determined eligible for VR services, request that he or she submit the Ticket Unassignment Form to the TTW program manager to request that the ticket be unassigned.